Tracy Dahl & Andriana Chuchman:

 Like teacher, like pupil …

 Sopranos Tracy Dahl and Andriana Chuchman have parallel experiences at The Metropolitan Opera in New York.
-Both replaced leading sopranos on short notice, Dahl as Adele in Die Fledermaus in 1991 and Chuchman as Adina in L’Elisir d’Amore just this past January.
+Both replaced leading sopranos on short notice, Dahl as Adele in Die Fledermaus in 1991 and Chuchman as Adina in L’Elisir d’Amore in 2014.
 For both, it represented an impromptu Met debut.
 But their connection goes much further than that.

 Dahl is Chuchman’s former teacher… “She’s part of our family, the boys treat her like a big sister,” [Dahl] said.
 In fact, when Dahl wished to continue her singing career when her children were very young, Chuchman travelled with them as a nanny”—CBC News, Manitoba.